Lorenzo Minotti: International career

 Minotti won 8 caps for the Italy national football team between 1994 and 1995.
 He received his first international call-up for Italy's match against Switzerland on 14 October 1992, although he only made his first appearance for Italy on 16 February 1994, in a 1–0 home defeat to France.
-He was also chosen by manager Arrigo Sacchi for Italy's roster at the 1994 FIFA World Cup, without playing any games in the final tournament, as Italy reached the 1994 FIFA World Cup final.
+He was also chosen by manager Arrigo Sacchi for Italy's roster at the 1994 FIFA World Cup, without playing any games in the final tournament, as Italy reached the 1994 FIFA World Cup final, losing out to Brazil on penalties following a 0–0 draw.
+His final international appearance was on 21 June 1995, in a 2–0 defeat to Germany in Zurich, in a friendly tournament organised for the centenary of the Swiss Football Association.